pyx-project/pyx/manual/graph.rst

    Creates axes for the graph, which take care of the mapping from data values to graph coordinates.
-Because axes are also responsible for creating ticks and labels, showing up in the graph themselves and other things, this task is splitted into several independent subtasks.
+Because axes are also responsible for creating ticks and labels, showing up in the graph themselves and other things, this task is split into several independent subtasks.
 Axes are discussed separately in chapter :mod:`axis`.

 .. module:: graph.graph